China's Demographic Future

 (Regular Browser Based)

-This chapter explains why it is important to understand the nature in which China’s demographic profile will change over the next 20 years.
-It also explains the content of each of the subsequent 10 Chapters so that the reader can understand the range of issues covered by each Chapter and how the overall picture is developed.
+This section explains why it is important to understand the nature in which China’s demographic profile will change over the next 20 years.
+It also explains the content of each of the subsequent 9 Sections so that the reader can understand the range of issues covered by each Section and how the overall picture is developed.

-In 2015 China Accounts for an estimated 9% of global consumer expenditure.
-By 2035 it is estimated to reach 15%.
-In real values this means an increase of 137% in total consumer spending.
+In 2017 China accounts for an estimated 10% of global consumer expenditure.
+By 2037 it is estimated to reach 13%.
+In real values this means an increase of 187% in total consumer spending over 20 years or 3.2% per annum.

 The existing size, gender and age profile of the population is the fundamental determinant of many future changes in a society.
 It therefore has to be the starting point of the forecasts.
-So the Second Chapter of this book provides the reader a comprehensive description of the existing (and immediate past) profile of the population of China.
+The second Section of this Report provides the reader a comprehensive description of the existing (and immediate past) profile of the population of China.

 It provides a briefing of the geographical organization of the population and how the population is reported in China (for example, Hukou versus residency, urban versus rural).
 It then looks at the existing age and gender profile of the population, separately for urban and rural and the resulting size of the key life stage segments.
 This is followed by a description of the existing situation in terms of housing including the number of units, physical size and profile in terms of number of people in them.